hlfcoding/hlf-dom-extensions/README.md

 - Hover-intent provides rate-limited versions of mouseenter and mouseleave events through a customizable delay.

+## Requirements

+Only other required dependency is UnderscoreJS.
+Modernizr is a suggested dependency for true feature detection.
+Other Bower dependencies are for tests and demos.

+Styling is released as mainly Sass modules for you to import into your own SCSS.
+Unfortunately, there are no plans for LESS support.
+Also for now, vendor- prefixing is left to the build layer, so you're encouraged to select an auto- prefixing solution.

 ## Plugins Coming Soon

 ### HLF Editable